-Every summer my work looks pretty much the same.
-As a university professor and part-time administrator my May means putting away the curriculum, reflecting on courses that went well (or not) and why, and assessing research of professors at my school.
+Every summer my work looked pretty much the same.
+As a university professor and part-time administrator my May meant putting away the curriculum, reflecting on courses that went well (or not) and why, and assessing research of professors at my school.

 By June I am in full swing with my own projects: writing, reading, preparing presentations and revising lectures.
 Each day I squirrel away in my office on the edge of campus overlooking a green space and a little lake.
 Picturesque.
 Quiet.
 Predictable.